-- Improving access to treatment, including screening and training of trainers.
+- Improved access to treatment, including screening and training of trainers.

-- Raising awareness about mental health, including theatre and arts productions, and creating ‘safe spaces’ for drop-in guidance and support.
+- Raised awareness about mental health, including theatre and arts productions, and creating ‘safe spaces’ for drop-in guidance and support.

-- Creating peer support services for students and staff.
+- Created peer support services for students and staff.

-- Running anti-stigma and awareness raising events, such as during freshers’ week and World Mental Health day.
+- Ran anti-stigma and awareness raising events, such as during freshers’ week and World Mental Health day.

-- Using technology to reach a large student population and run student-led activities such as social media campaigns.
+- Used technology to reach a large student population and run student-led activities such as social media campaigns.

 This programme was in collaboration with Fundació Nous Cims (open link in new tab).Back